Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Observations and data reduction

 \subsection{Atacama Large Millimeter/Submillimeter Array}

-SPT-CL~J2106-5844 was observed by ACA as part of Cycle 2 operations during October 2016 (project code: 2016.1.01175.S; PI: S. Burkutean).
-A follow-up Cycle 3 observation using the main 12-meter array (hereafter referred to as ``ALMA") was carried out between June and July 2018 with the aim of targeting potential contamination due to compact sources within the cluster field (project code: 2017.1.01649.S; PI: S. Burkutean).
+SPT-CL~J2106-5844 was observed by ACA as part of Cycle 2 operations during October 2016 (project code: 2016.1.01175.S, PI: S. Burkutean).
+A follow-up Cycle 3 observation using the main 12-meter array (hereafter referred to as ``ALMA'') was carried out between June and July 2018 with the aim of targeting potential contamination due to compact sources within the cluster field (project code: 2017.1.01649.S, PI: S. Burkutean).
+The integration times amount to 5 minutes and 24 minutes on source in Bands 3 and 4 with ALMA, and 1.7 hours on source with each band with ACA.
 Both the ACA and ALMA observations were designed to provide wideband measurements of SPT-CL~J2106-5844 over the frequency ranges of $84-100~\mathrm{GHz}$ (Band 3) and $137-153~\mathrm{GHz}$ (Band 4), split over four $2~\mathrm{GHz}$-wide spectral windows per band.
 The array configurations for the observations were chosen to provide similar coverage of the $u\varv$ (i.e., Fourier) plane, with ACA and ALMA sampling the ranges of $u\varv$ distances $2.1-20.0~\mathrm{k\lambda}$ and $3.9-105.5~\mathrm{k\lambda}$, respectively.
-For reference, these ranges correspond to angular scales $2-96\arcsec$ (i.e., 15-731~kpc at the cluster redshift).
+For reference, these ranges correspond to angular scales of $2-96\arcsec$ (i.e., $15-731~\mathrm{kpc}$ at the cluster redshift).

 In this study, we employ the calibrated measurement sets provided by the European ALMA Regional Centre \citep{Hatziminaoglou2015}.
 We measure root-mean-square (RMS) noise levels of $107.8~\mathrm{\mu Jy}$ and $99.4~\mathrm{\mu Jy}$ ($27.9~\mathrm{\mu Jy}$ and $15.2~\mathrm{\mu Jy}$) in the Band 3 and 4 ACA (ALMA) data, respectively.
 We include the nominal $5\%$ uncertainty in our error budget for the flux measurement, as reported in the Cycle 2 and Cycle 3 ALMA Technical Handbooks, in the analysis of the ALMA and ACA data.